Reversible Poisson-Kirchhoff Systems

-For a PKS which satisfies the hypotheses of the main theorems, the weights of the vertical lines (resp.\ horizontal lines) take their values in the support of $\nu_V$ (resp.\ $\nu_H$) almost surely.
-Recalling the definition of the potential $v$ associated with the PKS given in Section \ref{sec:potential}, it follows that $v$ is monotonic when each $\nu_V$ and $\nu_H$ have their support included in either $\RR_+$ or $\RR_-$.
-For instance, if $\hbox{supp}(\nu_V) \subset \RR_-$ and $\hbox{supp}(\nu_H) \subset \RR_+$, then the potential $v(\cdot)$ is non-decreasing along both $x$ and $y$ coordinates.
-For example, this is the case for model~\eqref{ex:-GeomGeom} in Table \ref{tab:examples} simulated in Figure~\ref{fig:sim-discrete_b}.
-Another example is that of model~\eqref{ex:-ExpExp} whose associated potential is represented in the simulation on the front page of this paper.
+For a PKS which satisfies the hypotheses of the main theorems, the weights of the vertical lines (resp.\ horizontal lines) take their values in the support of $\nu_V$ (resp.\ $\nu_H$) a.s..
+It follows that the potential function $v$ is monotone in its both coordinates when the measures $\nu_V$ and $\nu_H$ have their support included in $\RR_+$ and $\RR_-$ respectively, or the opposite.
+For instance, if $\hbox{Support}(\nu_V) \subset \RR_-$ and $\hbox{Support}(\nu_H) \subset \RR_+$, then the potential $v$ is non-decreasing in both its coordinates.
+This is the case for Model~\ref{ex:-GeomGeom} in Table~\ref{tab:examples} simulated in Figure~\ref{fig:sim-discrete_b}.
+Another example is that of Model~\ref{ex:-ExpExp} whose associated potential is represented in the simulation on the front page of this paper.

-As it turns out, PKS processes with monotone potentials can often be mapped to Last Passage Percolation models (LPP).
+As it turns out, such PKS with monotone potentials can often be mapped to LPP models.

-\paragraph{Standard Hammersley's model.} The standard Hammersley's broken line process described in the introduction of the paper and illustrated in Figure~\ref{fig:CG-fleche} (and studied for instance in~\cite{Hammersley72,AD95,Groeneboom02,CG05,CG06}) is clearly a PKS process with distributions chosen according to Example~\eqref{ex:DiracaDiracb} of Table~\ref{tab:examples} with $a=-1$ and $b=1$, and $p_0=1$.
+\paragraph{Standard Hammersley's model.} The standard Hammersley's broken line process described in the introduction of the paper and illustrated in Figure~\ref{fig:CG-fleche} (and studied for instance in~\cite{Hammersley72,AD95,Groeneboom02,CG05,CG06}) is clearly a PKS whose dynamics is the one of Model~\ref{ex:DiracaDiracb} with $a=-1$, $b=1$ and $p_0=1$.

 \paragraph{Hammersley interacting fluid system.} In~\cite{CP12,CPS12}, a generalisation of the standard Hammersley's model is introduced.
 As for the standard Hammersley's model, it starts with a unit intensity PPP on $[0,\infty)^2$ but here, to each atom of the PPP is also associated a random positive number, chosen in i.i.d fashion, with common probability distribution $\mathcal{F}$ on the positive real numbers.
 At each atom of the PPP, a particle of positive weight equal to this number goes to the right and a particle of opposite weight goes up.
 When two particles of opposite weights collide, they both disappear; otherwise the particle of maximal absolute weight continues with a weight equal to the sum of the weights before the encounter and the other one disappears.
 When $\mathcal{F}$ is the Dirac measure at $1$, we recover the classical Hammersley process.